-The Mara Conservancy plays an active role in initiating and encouraging conservation efforts within the Maasai Mara National Reserve.
-A list of our ongoing achievements and goals include among others:
+Mara Conservancy plays an active role in developing, maintaining, and encouraging conservation efforts within the northwestern sector of the Maasai Mara National Reserve, known as the Mara Triangle.

-- A clamp down on poaching in the Mara Triangle and the surrounding area.
+- A reduction of poaching in the Mara Triangle and the surrounding area

-- Improving infrastructure by grading a network of roads within the Triangle, as well as access roads to camps and lodges outside of the Triangle.
+- Improved infrastructure through road maintenance within the Triangle, as well as access roads to camps and lodges outside of the Triangle

-- Maintain a network of secondary roads and tracks to improve wildlife viewing.
+- Well-maintained network of secondary roads and tracks to improve wildlife viewing

-- Restore existing ranger stations and install renewable energy and water harvesting systems.
+- Restoration of existing ranger stations and installation of renewable energy and water harvesting systems

-- Establish a transparent and modern (IT based) revenue collection systems.
+- Establishment a transparent and modern (IT based) revenue collection systems

-- Strengthen relationships between the Reserve and the surrounding areas by encouraging community projects and reward schemes for co-habiting with wildlife.
+- Strengthened relationships between the Mara Triangle and the surrounding areas by encouraging community projects

-- Encourage sound eco-tourism principles among camps and lodges.
+- Promotion of responsible eco-tourism principles among camps and lodges